 Using the 5KΩ potentiometer and oscilloscope adjustments, the time base is adjustable from 1 to 50nS/div.
 For longer sweeps, the circuit should simply be bypassed, and the oscilloscope must be used directly.
 By adding a DSO board and computer, it can be converted into a digital sampling oscilloscope as well.
 Future modifications, such as the use of the strobe as a variable delay generator, are simple to put into effect.
 Also easily implemented is the “synchroscope” mode, with triggerable components installed within the delay line.

-The input signal enters via the compensator box, which is a 4.6-dB polezero cancellation attenuator.(ref 1) In essence, the 40pF capacitor diverts fast changes into the 40nS RG58A/U delay line and away from the inductor arm.
+The input signal enters via the compensator box, which is a 4.6-dB pole zero cancellation attenuator.(ref 1) In essence, the 40pF capacitor diverts fast changes into the 40nS RG58A/U 50Ω delay line, (about 26' or 27' for teflon), and away from the inductor arm.
 As was verified by using this sampler as a time-domain reflectometer (TDR), the two main ports are 50Ω up to 1 GHz.
 Frequency-dependent losses in the delay cable are quite accurately compensated, as shown by the reed-relay (Radio Shack part number 275-232) step response (Fig. 2, trace A).
 When an ordinary 4.6dB attenuator is implemented, a rounded step response results (Fig. 2, trace B).

 Consequently, its switching duration must be only a small fraction of the strobe comparator transition duration.
 The RC delay network controls the strobe comparator's latch.
-While the slave is in the track mode, this latch locks the master T/H in the hold state for 650nS.
+While the slave is in the track mode, this latch locks the master T/H, (Track and Hold), in the hold state for 650nS.

-During this 650nS period, the master BIFET charge amplifier (1/2TL082) can buffer the sample, pulsed onto its input capacitance of about 15pF.
+During this 650nS period, the master BIFET charge amplifier (½TL082 4MHz unity gain) can buffer the sample, pulsed onto its input capacitance of about 15pF.
 This voltage is a scaled-down replica of the sampled voltage entering the 1pF/15pF capacitive divider.
 A 15MΩ/1MΩ resistive divider is connected across it, which completes this wideband compensated attenuator.
 Therefore, the master bridge is loaded with only a low-input capacitance of about 1pF.
 Because the bridge's on-resistance is about 100Ω, the RC time constant is around 100pS.

 The bandwidth of this sampler is over 1GHz.
 Its transition duration is about 300pS which, together with the approximately 250pS intrinsic risetime of the reed relay, yields the measured display transition duration of 400pS (Fig. 2, trace A, again).
 Trace C illustrates the time-scale calibration and vertical-scale linearity by showing a sampled 100MHz sine wave with a sampled zero line.
 For this RF measurement, a countdown trigger was used, prior to the trigger-and-hold.(ref 2) To display higher frequencies with this sampler, the countdown trigger should be preceded by a prescaler, such as the emitter-coupled logic (ECL) circuitry.(ref 3) Additional experiments have verified that its fairly easy to add more synchronized channels, using the strobe comparator to fan out and drive two or more similar comparators.
 Via separate delay lines, each of these comparators drives individual T/H circuits to sample multiple inputs.